opencast/opencast/docs/guides/admin/docs/modules/youtubepublication.md

 - Verify that the key have been saved in `work/opencast/youtube-v3/data-store/store.`
 - Restart Opencast

-##Activate Youtube publication in Opencast
+##Activate YouTube publication in Opencast

 Opencast is enabled now to publish in YouTube, the last step is to activate this feature.
 For this you have to create a new workflow that allow it.

-From Opencast 2.2.2 this feature is disabled, to enable ir, you need to follow this steps:
+From Opencast 2.2.2 this feature was disabled, to enable it, you need to follow this steps:

 - Make a copy of the default workflow `etc/opencast/workflows/ng-schedule-and-upload.xml` and create a copy named `etc/opencast/workflows/ng-schedule-and-upload-youtube.xml`